-These students will spend 3 days in community and 2 days in hospital during their EL week in academic year 2021/22.
-At the time of year 3 EL, students will be learning about contractual requirements related to community pharmacy and will be becoming familiar with common POMs used in the treatment of infections and infectious diseases.
+These students will spend 5 days in community and 5 days in hospital during their EL weeks in academic year 2022/23.
+In Y3 students will be learning about contractual requirements related to community pharmacy and will be becoming familiar with common POMs used in the treatment of infections and infectious diseases.
 They will encounter GI & endocrine conditions, and cardiovascular and respiratory conditions later in Y3.
 Students will be developing familiarity with MCR and other core contractual responsibilities.

-All activities should be under the supervision of a pharmacist or technician.
+All activities should be under the supervision of an appropriately trained member of staff.